 General.

 Contractor shall indemnify, defend, and hold harmless the Consortium, and its elected and appointed officers, employees, agents, Consortium Members (hereafter in this Section 12 “Consortium Indemnities”) and the State and its officers, employees, and agents from and against any and all claims, liabilities, damages, costs, and expenses, including defense costs and reasonable legal, accounting and other expert, consulting or professional fees, arising from, connected with, or related to claims and lawsuits by third parties, for any damages of any nature whatsoever for bodily injury, death, personal injury (including purely economic damage), or real or tangible personal property damage arising from Contractor’s, Contractor’s agents’, employees’ or Subcontractors’ alleged or actual negligent acts, errors, or omissions or willful misconduct in the performance of Services or provision of products pursuant to this Agreement, including to the extent applicable workers’ compensation suits, liability, or expense, provided that Consortium Indemnitees provide Contractor with prompt notice of any such claim of which the Consortium Executive Director has actual knowledge and provides reasonable cooperation in Contractor’s defense and any related settlement negotiations.
 Contractor shall have no indemnification obligation or liability for claims solely arising from the acts and omissions of the Consortium.
 Any legal defense pursuant to Contractor’s indemnification obligations under this Section 12 shall be conducted by Contractor and performed by counsel selected by Contractor and approved by the Consortium, except that the Consortium will not have such approval right if Contractor’s interests are adverse to the Consortium’s.
 Notwithstanding the preceding sentence, Consortium Indemnitees and the State shall have the right to participate in any such defense at their sole cost and expense, except that in the event Contractor fails to provide a full and adequate defense, Consortium Indemnitees or the State shall be entitled to retain their own counsel and receive reimbursement from Contractor for all such costs and expenses incurred by Consortium Indemnitees or the State in doing so.
 Contractor shall not have the right to enter into any settlement, agreement to any injunction or other equitable relief, or make any admission, on behalf of Consortium Indemnitees or the State without Consortium Indemnitee’s or State’s prior approval.
+Contractor’s obligation to indemnify the Consortium or the Counties under this Agreement shall only be exercised through the Consortium and upon written demand by the Consortium.
+Any demand for indemnification by the Counties, or their respective officers, employee, or agents, shall be tendered to the Consortium, which shall have the authority to demand indemnification by and from Contractor.

 Intellectual Property Indemnification.